Choosing the right home care provider

-Read more about the different kinds of services you can expect from a home care agency.
+Read more about the different services you can expect from a home care agency.

-3. Make a list of care agencies in the area that meet your needs
+3. Make a list of local care agencies that meet your needs

 Use our care services directory to find domiciliary care providers in your area.
 This will show you registered agencies that operate in your area, with information about the services they provide, contact details and inspection ratings (where available).

-You can also ask your local authority social care team, GP or other health professionals for recommendations.
+You can also ask your local authority’s social care team, a GP or another healthcare professional for recommendations.

 4. Check the ratings and make a shortlist